-In northern Chile’s Fiesta de la Tirana, the sun’s rays glisten on the colorful costumes, instruments and masks of dancers performing the carnivalesque dance of diablada.
+In northern Chile’s Fiesta de la Tirana, the sunrays shine on the colorful costumes, instruments and masks of dancers performing the carnivalesque dance of diablada.

 Easter Island’s Tapati Festival is playful and magical, while at the Cuasimodo festival in central Chile a priest brings the Holy Communion to the sick, escorted by bandana-wearing horsemen.

-On the island of Chiloé, people hold mingas, gathering in group labor to celebrate a neighbor building a house or moving in, while elsewhere in the country, mingas are held for harvests of corn, cherries and grape cider.
+On the island of Chiloé, people hold mingas, gathering in working groupa to celebrate a neighbor building a house or moving in, while elsewhere in the country, mingas are held for harvests of corn, cherries and grape cider.

-And then there are the Fiestas Patrias, Chile’s annual national celebration of independence.
-The date is commemorated to the rhythm of the national dance, the cueca, and toasted with red wine, grape cider and savory pies called empanadas.
+And then there are the Fiestas Patrias, Chile’s annual national celebration of the independence from the Spanish crown.
+(September 18th).
+The date is commemorated to the rhythm of the national dance, the cueca, and celebrated with red wine, grape cider and savory salt pies called empanadas.
 Hundreds of thousands of people throughout Chile take part, and tourists visit from all over the world.

 Directory of Popular Festivals

 Fiesta Tapati on Easter Island (Rapa Nui)